the-potato-corp/potatoos-docs/source/developer_guide/introduction.rst

 Next Steps
 ----------

-The next page provides a detailed look at the fundamental building blocks of the language: :doc:`Language Syntax & Data Types <language_syntax>`.
+The next page provides a detailed look at the fundamental building blocks of the language: :doc:`Language Syntax <syntax>`.